hnagashima/save2pdf/README.md

 ## setup UI

-Following function adds UI menu in the default figure.
+Following command adds UI menu in the default figure.
 Add following script to the startup.m .

 ```Matlab
 set(0, 'defaultFigureCreateFcn', @save2pdf_menu);
 ```

-If you have another UI menu function, you can add save2pdf menus as submenues of the present menu.
+If you have another UI menu function, you can add save2pdf menus as submenues to the present menu.
 ```Matlab
 mh = uimenu(gcf, 'Text', 'Custom'); % Create UI menu and obtain a menu handle.
 save2pdf_menu(gcf, [] mh); % Add save2pdf to the mh.